Football star Charlie is a girl trapped in the body of a boy. Rejected by her Father and teammates, will she ever play football again?

 “Just Charlie is a charming character piece that empathetically grapples with internal and external struggles we all have with the new…”

 Things come to a rather painful head when Charlie is discovered in her room wearing a pink top and an adorable shade of lipstick by her dad.
 Peter Machen’s script deftly avoids the cliche moments of comic surprise by taking an honest approach to the material as Charlie’s father reacts with dread, anger, and sadness.
 More supportive, Charlie’s mum, Susan (Patricia Potter), approaches the ordeal with a more compassionate yet distraught demeanor.

 Thankfully Just Charlie doesn’t spend its runtime going over whether or not the family will accept her.
-Instead we get past that hurdle early on and begin to see just how each family member copes, arrives at acceptance, or even shows support.
+Instead, we get past that hurdle early on and begin to see just how each family member copes, arrives at acceptance or even shows support.
 While Charlie’s mum is first to offer support, we see different, unexpected moments of kindness.
-Charlie’s sister, who had began as self-centered, soon begins researching what her sibling is going through.
+Charlie’s sister, who had begun as self-centered, soon begins researching what her sibling is going through.

 "…grapples with internal and external struggles we all have..."